 As to why this might be, "Many companies still don't recognize the central role HR has to a company's success—probably the most important function, since without good people who are aligned and motivated, companies have nothing—but HR is still fighting to get a seat at the senior executive table at a majority of private companies, especially in the middle market," Cooper noted.

-Gender bias could also be a factor: Last year, SHRM's HR Magazine cited research showing that 42 percent of high-performing CHROs are female, a significantly higher percentage than for other executive roles.
+Gender bias could also be a factor: A 2016 study by Korn Ferry Institute and the University of Michigan showed that 55 percent of CHROs are female, a significantly higher percentage than for other executive roles.